nicolaspfernandes/project1/README.md

 $ npm test
 ```

-If you want to see detailed coverage report, run the command below:
+If you want to see detailed coverage report, run one of the commands below:
 ```sh
 $ yarn run coverage
 ```